 It doesn’t take much imagination to realise that there are many situations and contexts where as musicians it would be helpful to realise these benefits, for example:

 - before, after, or midway through a practice session

 - when experiencing physical tension during playing

-- when taking a break during a composing, recording or mixing session
+- when taking a break during a music session

 - before a lesson, performance, exam or audition